 Losing priceless digital photographs is something that all too many people experience these days.
-If you want to make sure you store your digital files properly, read this guide on the best ways to backup your photos for a lifetime in 2022.
+If you want to make sure you store your digital files properly, read this guide on the best ways to backup your photos for a lifetime.

 Once you shoot and develop a roll of film, the physical degradation your film strip will experience over the years (if stored properly) is nothing compared to the digital degradation of your digital files.
 The general, technical term for this is bit rot.

 Floppy disk and magnetic tape storage may experience bit rot as bits lose magnetic orientation, and in warm, humid conditions these media are prone to literally rot.
 In optical discs such as CDs and DVDs the breakdown of the material onto which the data is stored may cause bit rot.
 This can be mitigated by storing disks in a dark, cool location with low humidity.
 Archival quality disks are also available.
 Old punch cards and punched tape may also experience literal rotting.